nextflow-io/nextflow/docs/tracing.rst

 %mem                    Percentage of memory used by the process. rss                     Real memory (resident set) size of the process.
 Equivalent to ``ps -o rss`` . vmem                    Virtual memory size of the process.
-Equivalent to ``ps -o vsize`` .
-:sup:`*` peak_rss       Peak of real memory.
-This data is read from field ``VmHWM`` in ``/proc/$pid/status`` file.
-:sup:`*` peak_vmem      Peak of virtual memory.
-This data is read from field ``VmPeak`` in ``/proc/$pid/status`` file.
-:sup:`*` rchar          Number of bytes the process read, using any read-like system call from files, pipes, tty, etc. This data is read from file ``/proc/$pid/io``.
-:sup:`*` wchar          Number of bytes the process wrote, using any write-like system call.
+Equivalent to ``ps -o vsize`` . peak_rss                Peak of real memory.
+This data is read from field ``VmHWM`` in ``/proc/$pid/status`` file. peak_vmem               Peak of virtual memory.
+This data is read from field ``VmPeak`` in ``/proc/$pid/status`` file. rchar                   Number of bytes the process read, using any read-like system call from files, pipes, tty, etc. This data is read from file ``/proc/$pid/io``. wchar                   Number of bytes the process wrote, using any write-like system call.
+This data is read from file ``/proc/$pid/io``. syscr                   Number of read-like system call invocations that the process performed.
+This data is read from file ``/proc/$pid/io``. syscw                   Number of write-like system call invocations that the process performed.
+This data is read from file ``/proc/$pid/io``. read_bytes              Number of bytes the process directly read from disk.
+This data is read from file ``/proc/$pid/io``. write_bytes             Number of bytes the process originally dirtied in the page-cache (assuming they will go to disk later).
 This data is read from file ``/proc/$pid/io``.
-:sup:`*` syscr          Number of read-like system call invocations that the process performed.
-This data is read from file ``/proc/$pid/io``.
-:sup:`*` syscw          Number of write-like system call invocations that the process performed.
-This data is read from file ``/proc/$pid/io``.
-:sup:`*` read_bytes     Number of bytes the process directly read from disk.
-This data is read from file ``/proc/$pid/io``.
-:sup:`*` write_bytes    Number of bytes the process originally dirtied in the page-cache (assuming they will go to disk later).
-This data is read from file ``/proc/$pid/io``.
 ======================= ===============

-.. note:: Fields marked with (*) are not available when running the tracing on Mac OSX.
-Also note that the Mac OSX default ``date`` utility, has a time resolution limited to seconds.
-For a more detailed time tracing it is suggested to install `GNU coreutils <http://www.gnu.org/software/coreutils/>`_ package that includes the standard one.

-.. warning:: These numbers provide an estimation of the resources used by running tasks.
-They should not be intended as an alternative to low level performance analysis provided by other tools and they may not be fully accurate, in particular for very short tasks
+.. note:: These numbers provide an estimation of the resources used by running tasks.
+They should not be intended as an alternative to low level performance analysis provided by other tools and they may not be fully accurate, in particular for very short-lived tasks
-  (taking less than one minute).
+  (running for less than one second).

 Trace report layout and other configuration settings can be specified by using the ``nextflow.config`` configuration file.